david-dorf/BotChocolate/README.md

 Each pose field also has a position and orientation subfield.
 Here an end effector configuration position may be specified in Cartesian coordinates and the end effector angle may be specified as roll, pitch, and yaw in radians.
+Furthermore, to specify solely a position or solely an orientation, the opposite subfield may be entered as empty in the service call.

 Lastly, there are two flags to alter the operation of system.
 By setting `is_xyzrpy` the user may specify that the start and end coordinates being input are in Cartesian coordinates and not a